duolingo/pulldozer/README.md

 Pulldozer is a simple CLI tool for batch editing multiple GitHub repos.

 You give Pulldozer a transformation script and it spits out pull requests.
-There are no other side effects - your existing local repos will remain untouched.
+[Duolingo](https://www.duolingo.com/) has used Pulldozer to create well over 9000 PRs to date!

 ## Usage

 Clone this repo onto any Unix machine that has [`curl`](https://brewinstall.org/install-curl-on-mac-with-brew/).
 Set your `GITHUB_TOKEN` environment variable to an [access token](https://github.com/settings/tokens) with `repo` scope and [SSO enabled](https://docs.github.com/en/github/authenticating-to-github/authorizing-a-personal-access-token-for-use-with-saml-single-sign-on).

-To perform a batch edit:
+To perform a batch edit (a.k.a. _codemod_):

-1. Specify your desired `COMMIT_MESSAGE` string, `transform` function, and `REPOS` list in a new shell script:
+1. Create a script file that defines a `COMMIT_MESSAGE` string, `transform` function, and `REPOS` list.

+    <details><summary>Click here to see a Shell example</summary>

     ```sh
     COMMIT_MESSAGE='Fix "langauge" typos'

     transform() {
-      # Your arbitrary shell commands go here.
-GitHub org name and repo name are
+      # Write your transformation logic inside this function.
+GitHub org name
-      # passed into this `transform` function as vars $1 and $2, respectively.
+      # and repo name are passed into this `transform` function as vars $1 and
-      echo "Repo $2 is being edited via Pulldozer!" >> README.md
+      # $2, respectively.
+      echo "Hello world from $1/$2" > README.md

       # Pulldozer provides a `replace_all` helper function for replacing text
       # across all repo files.
 It's basically glorified sed.